It’s hard only to choose 10 day hikes near Boulder, Colorado considering it is one of our favorite places close to Denver to get away from the city.

-Enjoy the historic element as you pass the remnants of the Crags Hotel, which burned down in 1913.
+Enjoy the historical element as you pass the remnants of the Crags Hotel, which burned down in 1913.

 This trail leads to the Continental Divide Overlook — where you won’t want to be without your camera.

-The Rattlesnake Gulch Trail is one of three trails that wind through Eldorado Canyon State Park and definitely the most scenic.
+The Rattlesnake Gulch Trail is one of three trails that wind through Eldorado Canyon State Park and is the most scenic.

 The elevation gain is about 1,300 feet so you’ll have to work hard to earn your views.

-If you enjoy hiking through open areas as opposed to dense forests, the Bitterbrush trail is for you.
+If you enjoy hiking through open areas instead of dense forests, the Bitterbrush trail is for you.

 Be sure to wear plenty of sunscreen and bring a hat to protect your head.

-Enjoy strolling through open fields speckled with wildflowers and look for signs of wildlife including deer, birds, and prairie dogs.
+Enjoy strolling through open fields with wildflowers and looking for signs of wildlife, including deer, birds, and prairie dogs.

 The trail’s steepness increases as your journey progresses and some rocky outcroppings may be hard to navigate.